ruby-hyperloop/ruby-hyperloop.io/source/tutorials/hyperreact_with_webpack.html.md

 ## Overview and prerequisites

-In a Isomorphic Ruby world, we need a good way of including Ruby and JavaScript components so they co-exist and play nicely together.
+In an Isomorphic Ruby world, we need a good way of including Ruby and JavaScript components so they co-exist and play nicely together.

 Most Ruby libraries are distributed as Gems whereas (these days) most Javascript components are distributed through NPM.
 Webpack co-exists well with Rails and the combination of Rails, Yarn, Sprockets and Webpack looks like it might become a standard within the Rails community.